 Here at AquaGuard, we go above and beyond fixing the issue cosmetically.
 Our staff works diligently to find a solution that gives you peace of mind knowing foundation wall cracks won’t become a recurring issue.

 What Are the Different Types of Foundation Wall Cracks?

-The first step in identifying the cause of cracks in your foundation wall is classifying the kind of wall cracks you’re seeing.
+The first step in identifying the cause of cracks in walls is classifying the kind of wall cracks you’re seeing.
 Foundation cracks vary in severity from a simple cosmetic issue to a major problem with your home, and each type of crack has a different cause.
-There are three main types of foundation wall cracks:
+There are five main types of foundation cracks: